SmritiGoyal/ctr-prediction-pipeline/outputs/README.md

 ## Validated headline metrics

-The pipeline targets log-loss minimization on the held-out 20% time-based validation split.
+The pipeline targets log-loss minimization on a time-based validation split (the latest 2 of 9 unique dates, ~25% of rows).
 On a validated end-to-end run:

 | Metric | Value |
 |---|---|